Before you get started, you need to make sure you’ve enabled the wishlist low stock event within Wishlist Plus.

-In Omnisend, navigate to the Automation page and select "New workflow”.
-In the upper righthand corner click the “Create custom workflow” button.
-In this example we’re going to call this automation “Wishlist Back in Stock”.
+In Omnisend, navigate to the Automation page and select “Create workflow”.
+In the upper righthand corner click the “Create from scratch” button.
+In this example we’re going to call this flow “Wishlist Back in Stock”.

 Next you’ll need to set the trigger for this workflow.
 Choose “Swym-backinstock” from the dropdown on the right.